-The attractiveness of the local gals isn’t nearly as bad as I perceived it to be the first time around.
-Certainly not the best place I’ve been, but it’s not so horrible to make you want to flee.
+The people were ultimately much nicer than I perceived it to be the first time around.
+Certainly not the friendliest place I’ve been, but it’s not so horrible to make you want to flee.

 There’s enough here in Guatemala City.

 Swindlers aside, Guatemalans are among the friendliest people I’ve encountered in Latin America.
 We had a lot of good chats with waiters, Uber drivers and young Guatemalans, and most were happy to help provide us with intel about the city.

 For the most part, the Guatemalans we encountered were warm, friendly and welcoming.

 This zone could be considered the “hipster” area of the city, with plenty of cafes, restaurants and pedestrian-friendly streets.
 Yes, it’s gentrified and yes it has an “American” feel to it, but since it isn’t flooded with tourists like most similar Latin American neighbourhoods, it really is quite pleasant.

 There’s even a co-working space (which I’m sure you’d have all to yourself).

 I wish we spent a bit more time here.